 Nicholas Diaz – Retro Snowflakes

 Designer’s Description: This gobo pairs well with: fondue, shag carpeting, and aluminum Christmas trees.
 This design is “Retro Snowflakes”.
 It is a mid-century modern play on the standard Rosco snowflake gobo traditionally used to light everything from concerts to parties during the holiday season.
 It provides designers with a new fresher option for the ever requested snowflake projection on what seems to be every surface during the month of December.
 Designers will enjoy the versatility of this design.
-Retro Snowflakes feels right at home, whether in a playful holiday environment, or the chicest winter party.
+Retro Snowflakes feels right at home, whether in a playful holiday environment, or the choicest winter party.

 From The Judges: I loved the graphics and I think it fits nicely in the mid-century design craze everywhere right now.
 Although there are other snowflakes, flowers and starbursts in the catalogue, I think this one is more refined and I agree with the creator that this design has versatility, while also providing a fresher option for the holidays!